3ds Max reference¶

 $SHOT for the value.

-If enabled, the pre-submission script runs automatically before the Job is submitted.
+The pre-submission script is a hook that runs automatically before the Job is submitted.
 It provides an opportunity to make preparations for the submission.
 It can make use of tokens to specify both the location of the script and the parameters sent to it.

-vrscene files for Vray.
+vrscene files for Vray, and we export the Max scene and some additional files for native Windows renders.
 The appropriate entry is populated when you first open the dialog based on the renderer selected in Render Setup.

 The default script entries consist of 2 parts: 1.
 The path to the script.
 2. The prefix for the exported file.

-If you change the prefix, for example, remove the timestamp token in the Vray path, then be sure to remove it in the task template.
+If you change the prefix, for example, remove the timestamp token in the Vray path, then be sure to remove it in the task template, as they work in concert with each other.

 Write a custom pre-submission script.¶